-Princeton has changed in many positive ways since my undergraduate years, as indeed it was altered — by Wilson as much as anyone — in important ways since my grandfather was in the Seminary at the turn of the 20th century.
+When I arrived at Princeton in 1952, I found the University’s enchantment with tradition strange and intimidating.
+But in the classroom my ideas, even if immature or poorly stated, got an audience, and that truly mattered.
+Princeton has changed in many positive ways since then, as indeed it was altered — by Wilson as much as anyone — in important ways since my grandfather was in the Seminary at the turn of the 20th century.
 If it is now more responsive to its students, that is a sign of its strength as a democratic institution.
-That ought to be a cause for optimism among its alumni/alumnae.
+That ought to be a cause for optimism among its alumni.